 With the forward pass complete, you can work the standard return pass (as explained earlier), without turning the work.

 How do I finish off my work?

 Your work should now look like this after one foundation row and one row of Tunisian Simple Stitch/Afghan Stitch (forward and return pass):

 Work in Tunisian Simple Stitch for as many rows as you need to create your fabric:

 Yrh and pull the yarn through both loops on the hook.
 Repeat across the row to form a neat slip stitch edge:

+Then just fasten off as normal.
 You may notice that Tunisian crochet fabric tends to curl more than regular crochet.
 Here are a few ideas to get a flatter fabric:

 1 Use a hook larger than you usually would for the yarn you’re using, such as 5mm instead of 4mm for DK-weight yarn.